openceo2025/autoPoster/README.md

 Create a draft on a configured Note account.
 Specify the account name in `account`, send the draft text in `content`, and optionally include images by providing a list of **file paths** in the `images` list.
-Each path should point to a file accessible to the server and will be uploaded as part of the draft.
+Each path should point to a file accessible to the server and will be uploaded via `/api/v1/upload_image` before being inserted into the draft body.

 ```json
 {